 Electronic Travel Authorisation (ETA)

-As part of the UK’s initiatives to streamline and digitise border controls, the Electronic Travel Authorisation (ETA) system will become mandatory for foreign visitors who do not require a visa to enter the UK by April 2025.
+As part of the UK’s initiatives to streamline and digitise border controls, the Electronic Travel Authorisation (ETA) system will become mandatory for all foreign visitors who do not require a visa to enter the UK from 25 February 2026.
 This system applies to all international visitors, except British and Irish nationals, requiring them to obtain an ETA or an eVisa before traveling.

 The ETA scheme has been rolled out in phases.
-Eligible non-Europeans can apply for an ETA.
 Full list of nationalities can be found in FAQ below.

 Important: If you need an ETA and do not have one, you may be denied boarding by the airline or refused entry upon arrival.